Essential information for criminal lawyers whose clients are non‑Canadians

 - they should seek the advice of an immigration lawyer before entering a plea/sentencing.

-LAO has prepared a presentation for panel lawyers who take certificates from clients who are refugee claimants and immigrants to help the bar respond appropriately about the potential for collateral consequences.
+LAO has prepared a presentation for roster members who take certificates from clients who are refugee claimants and immigrants to help the bar respond appropriately about the potential for collateral consequences.

 Among the legal precedents discussed in the presentation:

 August, 2015, the Ontario Court of Appeal in R. v.
 Shiwprashad, 2015 ONCA 577 http://canlii.ca/t/gkr44

 R. v.
 Quick, 2016 ONCA 95 http://canlii.ca/t/gn6d5——the Court of Appeal indicated that “[a]n informed plea requires that the accused pleading guilty be aware of the significant collateral consequences.”
 These include legally relevant, non-criminal consequences such as HTA and immigration consequences